JSBmanD/docs/pages/exports/custom-exports.md

 ### Branch Available Fields

-!!! warning "IP Discrepancies"
+[block:callout]
+{
+  "type": "warning",
+  "title": "IP Discrepancies",
-	Geographic data, such as country and city, may not be available for a very small percentage of events where the IP cannot be resolved to a location.
+  "body": "Geographic data, such as country and city, may not be available for a very small percentage of events where the IP cannot be resolved to a location."
+}
+[/block]

 | EO field                                                      | Human Readable                              | Type            |